 The Austrian Platinum Philharmonic coins are minted out of 99.95% pure platinum.
-Only one denomination of 1 oz is offered for now.
+Only one denomination of 1 oz was offered at first but fractional 1/25 oz coins were then added by the Austrian Mint in 2017.
 The coins are minted with a brilliant uncirculated finish and can be purchased individually, in tubes of 10 coins and in mint-sealed boxes of 500 coins.
-Each Austrian Platinum Philharmonic coin has a face value of 100 Euros and legal tender status in Austria.
+Each Austrian Platinum Philharmonic coin has legal tender status in Austria.
 The purity and weight of the Platinum Philharmonics is guaranteed by the Austrian government.
 American buyers that are investing in platinum for their retirement can include the coins in their Individual Retirement Accounts (IRA's).

 |Weight||Face Value||Purity||Diameter x Thickness|